Ian Thorpe: 1998 Commonwealth Games

 Thorpe's next competition was in March at the Australian Championships in Melbourne, which were selection trials for the 1998 Commonwealth Games in Malaysia.
-Thorpe's improvement continued when he defeated Klim in the 200 m freestyle in 1 min 47.24 s, faster than Klim's winning time at the World Championship two months earlier.
+Thorpe's improvement continued when he defeated Klim in the 200 m freestyle in 1:47.24, faster than Klim's winning time at the World Championship two months earlier.
 Thorpe's time was a Commonwealth record and with it, he secured his first national title.
 He then claimed the 400 m freestyle title from Hackett and clocked 50.36 s in the 100 m freestyle.
 His time earned silver in his first 100 m race at the national level, gaining him Commonwealth selection in three individual events.

 Thorpe's rise continued when the Australians arrived in Kuala Lumpur during September for the Commonwealth Games.
 Thorpe's first event was the 200 m freestyle, where he led throughout to record a time just one hundredth of a second outside Giorgio Lamberti's world record.
 He then combined with Klim, Kowalski and Matt Dunn in the 4 × 200 m freestyle relay to break the world record of the Unified Team set in 1992 by 0.09 s.
 Thorpe's run ended when a personal best of 50.21 s in the 100 m freestyle was only sufficient for fourth place, but he returned to victory with the 4 × 100 m freestyle relay team.
 He claimed a fourth gold in the 400 m freestyle, setting another personal best, just 0.55 s slower than Kieren Perkins' 1994 mark.

 Thorpe left school at the end of the year after completing Year 10.
 His decision caused concerns that concentrating on swimming alone could lead to burn out.
 Thorpe disagreed, pointing to his informal search for knowledge, stating that "Swimming is a small part of my life".
 His impact in the swimming community was acknowledged when he became the youngest male swimmer to be named as the Swimming World Swimmer of the Year.